Anyone interested in heading down the mergers and acquisitions career path should be aware: It’s not for amateurs.

 Usually an associate or two and a couple of managers doubling up on strategy tasks is enough.

-Continuing on the industry theme - for anybody that hasn’t worked until now, this is a great jumping on point, with companies being far more open to atypical backgrounds working in M&A than investment banks.
+Continuing on the industry theme – for anybody who hasn’t worked until now this is a great point to jump in, with companies being far more open to atypical backgrounds.

 As mentioned in a recent article on working in M&A, in some complex or specialized industries, having a good grasp of the market and the competitive dynamics is more important than being an expert in Microsoft Excel.